Liver disease due to alcohol; Cirrhosis or hepatitis - alcoholic; Laennec's cirrhosis

 Alcoholic liver disease is damage to the liver and its function due to alcohol abuse.

 Alcoholic liver disease occurs after years of heavy drinking.
-The heavy drinking could be every day, or just a few days a week (such as on weekends).
-Any type of alcohol can cause disease.
-Alcohol can cause inflammation in the liver.
 Over time, scarring and cirrhosis can occur.
 Cirrhosis is the final phase of alcoholic liver disease.

 Alcoholic liver disease does not occur in all heavy drinkers.
 The chances of getting liver disease go up the longer you have been drinking and more alcohol you consume.
 You do not have to get drunk for the disease to happen.